swesterfeld/spectmorph/docs/manual.md

 ## User Instrument Storage

-In order to store user defined instruments, SpectMorph has a global list of 128 instruments.
+In order to store user defined instruments, SpectMorph has a global list of 128 user defined instruments.
 Each slot can contain one user defined instrument.

 The instrument number can be set from the WavSource operator.
 It is important that you use an empty position for each new instrument.
 Suppose you assigned